bemer/lts-workshop/05-DeployKubernetes/README.md

 Today's last tutorial is going to guide you through a deployment of a Kubernetes Cluster using Kops.

+We will be using a material crafted by Arun Gupta.
+This tutorial is available in [this link](https://github.com/aws-samples/aws-workshop-for-kubernetes).
+If you want, you can just follow the **Beginner (100 level)**, but we advice you to follow the following steps:

 ## Pre-Reqs

 Before starting this lab, you must follow these [Pre-requisites](https://github.com/aws-samples/aws-workshop-for-kubernetes/blob/master/prereqs.adoc).